How to turn off Avast antivirus for Windows and Mac in 2025

 • Behavior Shield: Flags apps with unusual runtime behavior

 When I was debugging a Python script that modified system processes, turning off the Behavior Shield alone solved the issue without risking file or web protection.
+This also helps reduce false positives, where Avast blocks safe applications unnecessarily.

 2.4.
 Choose how long Avast stays disabled (time options)